Samuel von Pufendorf: Career as author

 This theory makes a fundamental distinction between the supreme jurisdiction in ecclesiastical matters (Kirchenhoheit or jus circa sacra), which it conceives as inherent in the power of the state in respect of every religious communion, and the ecclesiastical power (Kirchengewalt or jus in sacra) inherent in the church, but in some cases vested in the state by tacit or expressed consent of the ecclesiastical body.
 The theory was of importance because, by distinguishing church from state while preserving the essential supremacy of the latter, it prepared the way for the principle of toleration.
 It was put into practice to a certain extent in Prussia in the 18th century; but it was not till the political changes of the 19th century led to a great mixture of confessions under the various state governments that it found universal acceptance in Germany.
-The theory, of course, has found no acceptance in the Roman Catholic Church, but it nonetheless made it possible for the Protestant governments to make a working compromise with Rome in respect of the Roman Catholic Church established in their states.
+The theory initially found no acceptance in the Roman Catholic Episcopate, but it nonetheless made it possible for the Protestant governments to make a working compromise with Rome in respect of the Roman Catholic Church established in their states.

 In 1688 Pufendorf was called into the service of Frederick William, Elector of Brandenburg.
 He accepted the call, but he had no sooner arrived than the elector died.
 His son Frederick III fulfilled the promises of his father; and Pufendorf, historiographer and privy councillor, was instructed to write a history of the Elector Frederick William (De rebus gestis Frederici Wilhelmi Magni).

 The King of Sweden continued to testify his goodwill towards Pufendorf, and in 1694 created him a baron.
 In the same year while still in Sweden, Pufendorf suffered a stroke, and died on 26 October 1694 in Berlin.
 He was buried in the church of St Nicholas, where an inscription to his memory is still to be seen.
 He was succeeded as historiographer in Berlin by Charles Ancillon.